Shaun-sketch89/EffectiveCXXLearning/Item38/README.md

 ### std::list<T> represents collections of objects with duplicates.
 But std::set<T> without duplicates.

-### set can be implemented in terms of list. set is-not-a list!
+### Set can be implemented in terms of list.
+Set is-not-a list!